 How to make the seitan satay

-Mix vital wheat gluten, nutritional yeast, smoked paprika, onion powder, cumin well.
-Then mix water, broth, apple cider vinegar and soy sauce well in a separate bowl.
+Mix vital wheat gluten, nutritional yeast, smoked paprika, cumin, onion powder and veggie broth powder.
+Then mix water, apple cider vinegar and soy sauce well in a separate bowl.

 Combine dry and liquid ingredients and knead into a soft dough for about a minute, then put it aside for about five minutes.